 Niger declared independence from France in 1960.
 Since then, the country has seen at least four military coups.
 Despite the improvements since Mahamadou Issoufou came to power in 2011, there have been concerns about the 'securitization' of Niger's foreign policy and domestic politics.
-The country is battling against various Islamic militant groups: Al-Qaeda in the Islamic Maghreb (AQIM) and Movement for Unity and Jihad in West Africa (MUJWA) on its northern western border with Mali, and Boko Haram on its southern border with Nigeria.
+The country is battling against various Islamic militant groups: Al-Qaeda in the Islamic Maghreb (AQIM) and Movement for Unity and Jihad in West Africa (MUJWA) on its northern western border with Mali, and ISWAP and Boko Haram on its southern border with Nigeria.

 Islamists are by their very ideology opposed to the secular nature of the government.
 Many imams give khoutbas (sermons) opposing Boko Haram and other militant groups, especially the Shiite imams who are in the minority.
 These imams do not want to see what has been happening in Nigeria taking place in Niger, and they support the US-led operations against Islamic militancy.
 However, in recent years there has been an increasing adherence to stricter Islamic practice in Niger's cities, especially in places like Zinder, Maradi and Diffa, which have long been connected to the Islamic communities in northern Nigeria.
-There is therefore concern about the spread of more violent Islamic groups like Boko Haram.
+There is therefore concern about the spread of more violent Islamic groups like ISWAP and Boko Haram.
 Because of the close proximity of the cities (just mentioned) to Boko Haram's chief area of operations in northern Nigeria, some religious leaders in Niger have taken a public stance against the group, while other religious leaders fear the potential backlash from doing so.
 While no radical Islamic movement within Niger has yet emerged to challenge the government, the possibility of this happening in the near future cannot be discounted, especially given the external pressure on imams and vulnerable local leaders exerted by Boko Haram and other groups like MUJWA.
 There were major domestic political incidents in 2018 that pitted the government against human rights defenders and activists, largely involving the government's use of repressive measures.
 Arbitrarily detaining a group of human rights defenders for nearly four months after their arrest in March 2018, Nigerien authorities opened the prosecution proceedings against them in an attempt to silence dissenting voices and ban peaceful demonstrations (Business and Human Rights Resource Center, 24 July 2018).
 A similar case occurred again when activists were arrested while protesting in March 2020 (Amnesty International - AI, 30 September 2020).

 Since 2018, there has been a rise in the levels of violence (see below: Security situation).
 In 2019 and 2020, the country faced numerous jihadists attacks.
-Since the beginning of 2021, Niger witnessed an uptick in jihadist violence especially in the 'tri-border' region between Niger, Mali and Burkina Faso, with an estimated 300 people being killed in attacks in the first three months.
-The militant groups are constantly expanding their operations and the government seems to have no effective way of bringing the situation under control.
+Since the beginning of 2021, Niger witnessed an uptick in jihadist violence especially in the 'tri-border' region between Niger, Mali and Burkina Faso, with an estimated 300 people being killed in attacks in the first three months of 2021.
+Attacks continued throughout 2022, although there also appears to be great rivalry between ISWAP and Boko Haram (Naija News, 12 January 2023).
+The government seems to have no effective way of bringing the situation under control.